Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Betting Trends

-- Kansas State has put together a 23-11-1 ATS record so far this year.
+- Kansas State has compiled a 23-11-1 ATS record so far this year.

-- A total of 19 out of the Wildcats' 35 games this season have gone over the point total.
+- The Wildcats and their opponents have combined to hit the over 19 out of 35 times this season.

-- Florida Atlantic has covered 23 times in 34 games with a spread this year.

 - In the Owls' 34 chances this season, the combined scoring has gone over the point total 16 times.